Zeroshi/CerbiSite/index.md

 - Reads messages from CerbiStream queues
 - Parses metadata for routing to appropriate destinations
 - Supports custom schema logic and business filtering
+- Prebuilt interfaces to Splunk, Loggly, SolarWinds, Sumo Logic, Elasticsearch, and more

 ---